SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 The easiest way to track the contributors to the project will be to check the contributors listed on GitHub.

-[Readme file editing using prose.io]
+[Readme file edited using prose.io]

 ## License